 I also worked at many jobs: nanny, teacher of English as a Second Language, Rare Book Library Assistant, box office manager for a summer stock theater, waitress, textile artisan, and summer travel consultant.

 Wanting to see what my impact could be, I moved to Washington, D.C., to attend law school.
 For over ten years, I worked as a lawyer helping cities and towns across the country obtain clean, low-cost energy and high-quality cable and internet systems for their residents.
 My hobbies during this time ranged from theater acting to making pottery to organizational consulting to volunteering for many different organizations.
 And exploration—I traveled as much as I possibly could.
-I got married and had a daughter (who joined three cats already in residence), and moved to Bethesda, Maryland, just outside Washington, D.C.
+I got married and had a daughter, and moved to Bethesda, Maryland, just outside Washington, D.C.

 Listening to children’s audiobooks and reading to my daughter made me remember how crucial books and the library were to me as I grew up.
-One day I learned that a friend had begun to write for children, and my sixth-grade ambition returned in a flash.
-I started to think up stories and soon began to write in earnest.
+My early ambition returned, I started to think up stories, and soon I began to write in earnest.

 My bachelor’s and master’s degrees are in English Literature from McGill University, and my law degree is from George Washington University.
 I also earned an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.
 I’m represented by Stephanie Fretwell-Hill of Red Fox Literary.

 - Reading Partners